-Most filmmaking to date addressing the Great Divide between gays and the U.S. religious right has very much reflected its point of origin --delivering full moral condemnation from one side onto the other.
+Most filmmaking to date addressing the Great Divide between gays and the U.S. religious right has very much reflected its point of origin –delivering full moral condemnation from one side onto the other.
 “Save Me,” the first feature from new gay-focused production company Mythgarden, is a welcome exception in that it effectively dramatizes the issues without caricaturing or pillorizing either party.
 Despite widescreen lensing, quietly involving feature has a telepic feel that might hobble theatrical prospects.
 But further fest travel should presage successful DVD and cable sales, while raising anticipation for Mythgarden’s future offerings.

 We first meet Mark (Chad Allen) during a drug and casual sex binge that ends in a suicide attempt — not his first, apparently.

 His conservative family won’t take him in anymore, and he has nowhere else to go, so he ends up placed (though he claims he’s OK with his orientation) at Genesis House, a Christian 12-step “recovery” facility “specializing in sexual brokenness.”
 It’s run by married couple Gayle (Judith Light) and Ted (Stephen Lang), the latter her second husband.
 A son Gayle had by her first husband, then tragically lost, proves key to why she takes a special motherly interest in the initially resentful, stubborn resident.